derblaueengel2003/capstone/myDesk/Readme.md

 - the Employees can send a vacation request to their manager and have an overview of all vacation requested, approved and denied per year.
 They can withdraw a request or edit it before approval/deny.

-All users has a profile page where they can update their personal information.

 For Administrators I wanted to create a dashboard where they can manage company's information, teams and employees.
 They are of course Superusers and the first one must be created via command line using python manage.py createsuperuser.
 The admin dashboard uses javascript (index.js file).
 At first I created the structure for adding, editing and deleting companies.
 Then I realized that I should probably abstract the code in order to avoid repetition (teams and employees records will need the same interaction) and to make the app easily scalable.
 The index.js file can now manage future Models by simply adding an array with the Model's field and calling a function.